SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-security-data-lake-source.md

 1. Enter a name for the new **Source**.
 The **Description** is optional.
 1. In the **Source Category**, enter any string to tag the output collected from this distinct source.
 (Category metadata is stored in a searchable field called **_sourceCategory**).
 7. In **Fields**.
 Click the **+Add Field** link to add custom log metadata fields.
-8. Enter the required fields that you want to associate, each field needs a name (key) and value.
+8. Enter the required fields you want to associate, each field needs a name (key) and value.
    * ![green check circle.png](/img/reuse/green-check-circle.png) A green circle with a checkmark shows up when a field exists and is enabled in the Fields table schema.
    * ![orange exclamation point.png](/img/reuse/orange-exclamation-point.png) An orange triangle with an exclamation point shows up when the field doesn't exist or is disabled in the **Fields table schema**.
    :::important